Kimdowne/react-movie_app/README.md

-# Getting Started with Create React App
+# Start React!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my first project with react lecture.

 ## Available Scripts